mitotic/slidoc/README.md

 To export some or all lectures to `html` format for web publishing, create a sub-directory, say `Publish`.
 In that directory, type:

-    slidoc.py ../Lectures/prefix-lecture??.md
+    slidoc.py --outfile=all.html ../Lectures/prefix-lecture??.md

-The above command will create files named `prefix-lecture01.html` and so on in that directory.
-Additionally, it will create two files, `toc.html` (table of contents) and `ind.html` (concept index).
-The files in the `Publish` directory can be served from a web server, say by renaming `toc.html` to `index.html` using the `--toc=index.html` option.

-Alternatively, the `--combine=file.html` option can be added, which will combine all the lectures, table of contents and index into a single file `file.html`, which can be published or shared.
-If the filename is omitted (`--combine=`), the name of the first input file is used.
+The above command will combine all the lectures, table of contents and index into a single file `all.html`, which can be published on the web or shared.
+(If `--outfile` is not specified, the output file name is derived from the first input file.)

+Alternatively, the `--index_files=toc,ind,qind` option can be used to generate separate HTML files.
+This will create files named `prefix-lecture01.html` and so on in the `Publish` directory.
+Additionally, it will create three files, `toc.html` (table of contents) , `ind.html` (concept index), and `qind.html` (question index).
+These are static web files which can be served from any web server.

 Concepts: lecture management; index, concepts